 Leszek A. Bledzki, born in Poland, holds a Ph.D. in Natural Sciences and a M.S. in Environmental Sciences, both from the Nicolaus Copernicus University in Torun and a Forestry Engineer (Forest Management) diploma from the Forestry High School at Goraj.
 Since 1995, he has been working at Mount Holyoke College as a Research Assistant, Research Associate, Visiting Assistant Professor, and Senior Research Associate in the the Miller Worley Center for the Environment, Environmental Studies Department and Department of Biology.
-His research interests range from ecology, limnology, biostatistics and modeling, through ecosystems functioning, global climate change, nitrogen and carbon cycling in temperate peatlands to taxonomy, ecology and biogeography of Rotifera, Cladocera and Copepoda.
+His research interests range from ecology, limnology, biostatistics and modeling, through ecosystems functioning, global climate change, nitrogen and carbon cycling in temperate peatlands to taxonomy, ecology, biogeography and identification of Rotifera, Cladocera and Copepoda.
 Dr. Bledzki is the author of over 100 peer-reviewed and popular-press articles and several books:

 The most recent book (Springer):

 Bledzki LA & Rybak JI.
 (2016).
 Freshwater Crustacean Zooplankton of Europe, Cladocera & Copepoda (Calanoida, Cyclopoida), Key to species identification, with notes on ecology, distribution, methods and introduction to data analysis.
 Springer, XVI+918 pp., 714 b/w illustrations, eBook ISBN 978-3-319-29871-9, Hardcover ISBN 978-3-319-29870-2, DOI 10.1007/978-3-319-29871-9